Longwater1234/space-checkers/README.md

 - imGui-SFML
 - ixWebsockets
 - spdlog
-- Google Protobuf 27.2
+- Google Protobuf 27.2 (Used entirely during gameplay)
-- simdjson
+- simdjson (Used once, for parsing list of public servers)

 ## Requirements for Building